emmalexandria/hugo-blog/content/posts/rust-nice-bits/index.md

     }
 }

-impl UnsafeSub<i64> for usize {}
+impl UnsafeSub<isize> for usize {}
 ```
-This code allows you to subtract two `usize` values and receive a signed 64-bit integer.
-However, if either of the usize values use all 64 bits, the code will crash and burn.
+This code allows you to subtract two `usize` values and receive a signed `isize` value.
+However, if either of the `usize` values use all 64 bits, the code will crash and burn.
 Fun!

 Rust explicitly tells you what data can do, and lets you define your own transformations.
 Rust *doesn't do* implicit data transformation, and if you use the tools Rust provides correctly, all your data conversions will follow a predictable pattern.
 I find this to be a huge boost to productivity, and by the end of a session programming in Rust I nearly always end up with code which is trivial to follow, if not exactly beautiful.
 Programming is universally about three basic steps, repeated as many times as necessary: